 "I experienced an awesome usage and recombination of existing, “classical change methods” combined in a fresh and inspiring way to plan and execute changes… the lean way.
 A lot of shared practical experiences, group discussion and great group exercises helped me to understand the Lean Change Management cycle.
 The workshop inspired me!" - Sebastian R., Agile Coach

-As the last step in the Lean Change Management cycle we will talk about experiments and more disruptive Hacks.
+As the last step in the Lean Change Management cycle we will talk about experiments.
 You will understand how to move away from change activities and move towards change experiments including good practices for communication, creating alignment and providing status information to change sponsors.
-You will create some experiments, using the experiment tracker and plot Hacks on the Blast Radius chart to understand its impact.
+You will create some experiments using the experiment tracker.

 Stefan is a IT-Professional with more than 10 years of experience in Project Leadership, Change Management, Facilitation and Management 3.0.
 He worked with multinational enterprises in the fields of Management as well as Agile Software Development in Japan, South Korea and Germany.
 As a certified Scrum Master, the first licensed Management 3.0 facilitator in Japan and the only licensed Lean Change Management Facilitator, he is keen on bringing positive change to Japanese organizations.
 He believes that employee happiness and meaningful businesses will result in service and products which customers will be satisfied with.
 This is called called "Sanpoyoshi“, which means benefit for all three stakeholders.